Blog

 The benefits of exercise - stretching, endurance, flexibility, balance

-Listening to a recent webinar with Dr Dugald Seely, N.D, M.Sc and integrative medicine doctor sparked my interest and broadened my understanding of the importance of exercising, but varying the type of exercise to build all round fitness.
+Listening to a recent webinar with Dr Dugald Seely, N.D, M.Sc an integrative medicine doctor sparked my interest and broadened my understanding of the importance of exercising, but varying the type of exercise to build all round fitness.
 Dr Seely, has been actively pursuing the growth and development of integrative medicine and pioneered an innovative model of cancer care and research through the creation of the Ottawa Integrative Cancer Centre, operating since in 2011.
-He reminded me of the importance of exercise in overall fitness and as part of treating a patient for cancer.
-In this blog I am going to focus on movement and exercise and the importance of a varied regime to build all round fitness and support wellbeing.
+He reminded me of the importance of exercise in overall fitness and as part of treating cancer patients.
+Here, I focus on movement and exercise and the importance of a varied regime to build all round fitness and support wellbeing.